 The Physics M.Sc.
-Report Based degree requires the completion of 3 graduate courses (half courses) and a research project.
-One of these courses can be Physics 9610, the remaining two courses are to be discussed with and approved by the AC.
-If Physics 9610 is not chosen than the three core courses or a combination of core courses should be taken.
+Report Based degree requires the completion of 3 graduate half course equivalents (HCE) and a research project.
+At least 2 HCE must come from the Physics & Astronomy offerings.
+Attendance in the Graduate Seminar is required.
 The Research Report is not defended by the student, but approved and assigned a grade by the AC.

 The funded length of each program is 4 years, and requires completion of a comprehensive examination and a research thesis.
 PhD candidates are expected to obtain marks of at least 85% in all their courses.

 The Physics’ Ph.D. program requires the course work for the Physics’ M.Sc. degree plus 3 additional graduate half course equivalents (HCE).
 At least 2 HCE must come from the Physics & Astronomy offerings.
 The graduate course package is individually designed for each student on the student’s needs by the AC.
 The AC may recommend additional courses to be taken if they feel that the student lacks the required background for the student's research area.
 The Graduate Chair approval is necessary for all graduate course packages.

 All Physics’ Ph.D.
 Students must pass the 2 component Physics Comprehensive Exam.
 Attendance in the Graduate Seminar is required in 1st and 2nd year of study.